umigv/nav-onboarding-2024/README.md

 - Download and run the installer found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1B4brWb8zgHHhMUmMF9D1ZJPqDI5njiof
 - When prompted, select “Install Windows Hypervisor Platform (WHP) automatically”
 - Leave all other settings as the default
-- Download and unzip the virtual machine found in the folder at the following link: TODO: insert link here
+- Download and unzip the virtual machine found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1MHMFtIlwFGJZG5i-9k_x_0I_77PrtI__
   - Note: the virtual machine itself will be a folder named "ARV ROS2 Humble AMD64 VM"
 - Launch the VMware Workstation Pro application
 - Select "Use VMware Workstation 17 for Personal Use"